 By Cheah Ui-Hoon

-This article was first published in The Business Times on Oct 25, 2008.
+This article was first published in The Business Times Weekend edition on June 14, 2008.